Kidel/BG3_Artificer/README.md

 - [ ] Optional Rule: Implement firearms proficiency
 - [ ] Implement starting equipment
 - [ ] Find a way to implement Magical Tinkering (could be just Light Cantrip and Minor Illusion Cantrip)
 - [ ] Implement Infusions themselves (get from http://dnd5e.wikidot.com/artificer:infusions).
 Infusion are learned but **must be prepared.** Not all infusions are interesting.
 Most of them can be skills copied from Pact of the Blade.
+I'd make most non-permanent infusions (basically all of them) as free action so that can be used in fight to power up items or conjure items (like Shillelagh).
   - [ ] Arcane Propulsion Armor -> infuse armor with an effect that increases speed by 5feet.
   - [ ] Armor of Magical Strength -> infuse armor with passive that gives Prone immunity and advantage on Strength checks.
   - [ ] Boots of the Winding Path -> infuse boots with Misty Step skill unlock.